 Why am I finding it difficult to pray?
 Even when I make stern decision to spend time with God, I still find it difficult to make time for it.
 What is wrong?
 How I’m I going to improve my prayer life and enjoy better relationship with God?

 If the above, or something related to the above are your questions, you’ve found the right post for you.

 To be realistic, one of the questions many believers around the world keep asking is how to develop a consistent prayer life.

-It’s always like the devil is after our prayer life.
-Even though we all commit to deepening our prayer life occasionally, due to one thing or the other that we can’t explain; we realized we are back to our former state- The state of being prayer-less.
+It’s always like the devil is after our prayer life; and he is.
+Even though we all commit to deepening our prayer life occasionally, due to one thing or the other that we can’t explain; we realized we are back to our former state- the state of being prayer-less.
 This wouldn’t be a strange experience for most believers.

 However, for a believer, prayer is not an option.
 It is not what you may or may not do.
 It is a necessity.
 It is therefore expedient that a believer is concerned about how to develop a consistent prayer life.

 Without a consistent prayer life, you’ll miss out on so many things on your spiritual growth and blessings.
 A regular prayer life is essential for a believer to assume his position and take his possessions.